FAQ Settings

 • What to Report?
 The special session report covers the reporting period from May 1 through adjournment sine die of the special session.
 To avoid duplicate reporting, expenditures and contributions listed on the special session report should be excluded from any regular lobbying reports filed thereafter.

-• Lobbying Expenditures and Contributions Reports for May 1-December 31, 2023
+• Lobbying Expenditures and Contributions Reports for January 1-February 28, 2025

-• Lobbying Expenditures and Contributions Reports for January 1-February 29, 2024
+• Lobbying Expenditures and Contributions Reports for March 1-April 30, 2025

-• Lobbying Expenditures and Contributions Reports for March 1-April 30, 2024
+• Lobbying Expenditures and Contributions Reports for May 1-December 31, 2025

-Effective April 19, 2023, ALL lobbyists are required to complete a lobbyist training course prior registering as a lobbyist, and repeat the training at least once every two years.
+Effective April 19, 2023, ALL lobbyists must complete a lobbyist training course prior registering as a lobbyist, and repeat the training at least once every two years.